USEPA/CMAQ/DOCS/User_Manual/CMAQ_OGD_ch05_sys_req.md

 ```
 cd $CMAQ_HOME/PREP/mcip/src
-source ../../../config.cmaq
+source ../../../config_cmaq.csh
 make |& tee make.mcip.log
 ```

 The CCTM has multiple configuration options that can be changed to optimize model performance for different applications.
 In addition to selecting the chemical mechanism to model gas-phase chemistry, the user can also select from several different science modules.
 The science configuration options for CCTM are discussed in detail in [Chapter 4](CMAQ_OGD_ch04_science.md) and [Chapter 7](CMAQ_OGD_ch07_programs_libraries.md).
 The distribution CCTM build script is configured to create a multiprocessor executable for the installation test simulation.
 For multiprocessor applications, CMAQ uses the message passing interface (MPI) to manage communication between processors in a clustered multiprocessor computing environment.
-The location of the MPI include and library files on your Linux system are specified in the config.cmaq script.
+The location of the MPI include and library files on your Linux system are specified in the config_cmaq.csh script.

 For single-processor (serial) systems, configure the CCTM build script to create a single-processor executable by commenting out the line that activates the variable “ParOpt” of the CCTM build script.
 Use the following commands to compile CCTM: